AutoCone: An OmniDirectional Robot for Lane-Level Cone Placement: PLATFORM DESIGN SELECTION

 To make the robot holonomic, either four mecanum wheels or three omni wheels were to be used.
 When considering cost, an omni-wheeled system required one fewer motor, and therefore was selected for preliminary testing.
 Additionally, in order to maintain high position accuracy, motors with encoders were selected.
 With these considerations, the selected platform was the \textit{Programmable Tri-Wheel Vectoring Robot Kit}, available from SuperDroid Robots, shown in \cref{fig:OmniBase}, with IG32P motors and mounted encoders \cite{SuperDroid}.
 The platform was then modified to support two GPS antenna and an orange traffic delineator.

-In order to control the platform, the system was fitted with a raspberry pi and three quadrature encoder counters to interface with the motor controllers and interpret sensor data.
+In order to control the platform, the system was fitted with a raspberry pi and two quadrature encoder counters to interface with the motor controllers and interpret sensor data.
 Beyond being relatively expensive, the raspberry pi 3B+ was capable of meeting performance needs for the project.
 The use of RTK GPS was an unexpected result of the release of the ZED F9P module from U-blox.
-This low-cost module brought high precision GPS positioning to the project, and is valuable in the navigation and control of the platform.
+This low-cost module brought high precision GPS positioning to the project, and is valuable in the navigation and control of the platform while only increasing the total platform cost to under \$1,600.

 Cameras and LiDAR were also considered for the platform.
 Cameras are inexpensive, but due to the platform being so low to the ground, and the unreliability of cameras during sunrise and sunset, it was decided to progress without using cameras.
 Additionally, LiDAR sensors were considered, but not used.
-A sensor that could provide sufficient data would be cost-prohibitive for this project, and the platform sensors must be rugged to withstand vibrations from road use.
+A sensor that could provide sufficiently accurate and dense data would be cost-prohibitive for this project, and the sensors on board the platform must be rugged to withstand vibrations from road use and transport.

-As cost was a major factor in the design evolution of this platform, it was important to track and be used in evaluation of components.

-\section{System Architecture Design}
+\section{SYSTEM ARCHITECTURE DESIGN}